antalvdb/olifant/README.md

 This repository contains instructions and code to install, train and run memory-based LLMs.

-Looking for an LLM that is relatively eco-friendly? *Olifant* models have a number of distinct advantages over neural LLMs:
+Looking for an LLM that is relatively eco-friendly? *Olifant* models have a number of interesting properties:

 * Learning is scalable, and incremental.
 Model performance increases approximately log-linearly with more data, or better; model size scales linearly;
 * Consistently low CO2 emissions during training and inference. *Olifant* runs on CPUs.
 Training with *Olifant* is estimated to cause in the order of 1,000 times fewer CO2 emissions than neural LM training.
 Inference costs are 10-100 times lower;